mardiros/tursu/docs/source/introduction.md

 [cucumber.io](https://cucumber.io/docs/gherkin/reference/)

+and is you're new to gherkin, we will reintroduce it in the next chapter.

-## Bind code function to gherkin keyword.
+## Bind code function to gherkin keyword

 Using tursu, those keywords are bound to python decorators that will match the phrase.